-Members of the Cog Sci Lab at Avila University seek to better understand the mind by asking questions about memory, mental time travel, counterfactual thinking, and pedagogy.
+Members of the Cog Sci Lab at Avila University study the psychology of climate change as well as the relationship of memory and imagination.
 We answer these questions using the methods of psychology, philosophy, neuroscience, and other fields of cognitive science.
-You can learn more about the degree program here.

 Current Lab Projects

 - Read about some of the work our lab is doing here

 - Autobiographical Counterfactual Thinking Scale (Data Collection via Hanover)